 All academic programmes at our College have been designed with articulation opportunities and career prospects in mind.

-At the degree level, the programmes in Japanese and Chinese languages implant linguistic and digital skills that are sought after in relevant job markets, while the accounting and finance programmes produce graduates who can take up starting positions in private corporations and the public sector with roles in internal auditing, finance and accounting, taxation and trust, etc. Graduates of the Bachelor of Aviation in Operation and Management will be competent for aviation related jobs in airlines, air freight, business aviation, aviation security management, or aircraft maintenance services logistics, etc. For graduates of the Social Innovation programme, they would be equipped for work in the public sector or start their own social enterprises.
-Naturally completion of the degrees would enable graduates to seek even higher qualifications.
+At the degree level, the programmes in Japanese and Chinese languages implant linguistic and digital skills that are sought after in relevant job markets, while the finance, banking and marketing programmes produce graduates who can take up starting positions in private corporations and the public sector with roles in finance, investment, trust, retail and wholesale, etc. Graduates of the Bachelor of Aviation in Operation and Management will be competent for aviation related jobs in airlines, air freight, business aviation, aviation security management, or aircraft maintenance services logistics, etc. For graduates of the Artificial Intelligence programme, they would be equipped for work as software AI engineers, algorithm engineers and data scientists, etc. Completion of the degrees would enable graduates to seek even higher qualifications to further their careers.

 Our Associate Degrees are designed to help graduates to continue studies at undergraduate level at the universities.
-The newly offered Higher Diplomas enjoy almost equal access to these further study opportunities although they have a slightly more vocational angle.
-Sub-degree graduates have promising prospects in articulating to universities through multiple pathways, with local UGC-funded degree programmes being the preferred choice.
+Graduates from our Higher Diplomas enjoy almost equal access to these further study opportunities.
+Sub-degree graduates have promising prospects in articulating to universities through multiple pathways, including local UGC-funded degree programmes.

-Surveys in recent years showed that 77% of AD graduates went on to further studies in degree programmes while 20% decided to join the job market.
-Among those AD graduates who chose to pursue further studies, about 78% gained entry to publicly-funded and self-financing degree programmes, 18% were admitted to non-local degree programmes, while the remaining 4% intended to go overseas for further studies or were engaged in part-time studies.
-Among those who sought employment, they took an average of two months to get jobs with an average monthly salary of about HK$16,000.
+Surveys in recent years consistently showed that nearly 80% of AD graduates went on to further studies in degree programmes while 19% decided to join the job market.
+Among those AD graduates who chose to pursue further studies, about 79% gained entry to publicly-funded and self-financing degree programmes, 17% were admitted to non-local degree programmes, while the remaining 4% intended to go overseas for further studies or were engaged in part-time studies.
+Among those who sought employment, they took an average of two months to get jobs with an average monthly salary of about HK$17,000.

-In the foundation level Diploma in General Studies, since 2015 there have been over 1,300 graduates.
-For those who choose to pursue further studies, the great majority (more than 80 percent) were successfully admitted to associate degree programmes in our College.
+The foundation level Diploma in General Studies has turned out more than 1,500 graduates since 2015.
+For those who choose to pursue further studies, the great majority (more than 80%) were successfully admitted to associate degree programmes in our College.

 UOWCHK receives the full support of UOW in its educational resources and commitment to developing an enhanced student experience via student mobility and global exposure opportunities.
-UOW has launched top-up degrees in Hong Kong via UOWCHK.
+UOWCHK has been authorised to offer UOW top-up degrees in Hong Kong.

 The College has a long tradition in the provision of sub-degree programmes since 1984.
 Our team of well- qualified and devoted teaching staff, all of whom hold postgraduate qualifications, with over 40% holding doctorate degrees.
 Students can develop cultural sensitivity, English proficiency and international perspectives through their day-to-day interaction with academic staff of different nationalities and culture.